KevinBian107/S.O.O./README.md

+## Research Question & Progress

+### Questions:
-Does UNP Belief network serve as a forward model, similar to the Cerebellum function, to facilitate motor action execution by providing a motor plan derived from previous motor control experiences for additional guidance (than just sensory feedback)?
+Does establishing a Forward Model, similar to the Cerebellum's function, facilitate motor action execution by providing a motor plan derived from previous motor control experiences for additional guidance (compare to pure sensory feedback like in model-free RL)?
 Moreover, can this new motor learning process be incorporated into the GDP for future motor controls?

+- Objective 1: See if such biologically inspired strategy (for example, maybe using mechanistic insight, maybe using neuronal representation as inductive biases) improves performance;
+- Objecticve 2: See if the Forward Model would resemble functionality and behavior of the cerebellum (for example, showing gradual learning of new motor skills).

+### Current Progress:
+1. Fm-Core transfer significantly improves same task training and testing performance (by same task, it means that the pre-trained Fm-core and Fm-PPO is trained in the same nevironmental setup).
+2. Fm-Core supports forward transfer learning (plasticity) and shows both training performance improvement and generalization performance during evaluation time.
+  - When we find a good core, really good starting ground and add on domain specific experience.
+  - Concerns with overfitting.
+  - Still on-going testing on checking backward transfer (memory stability)
+3. Latent representation analysis on-going.

 ![Alt text](demos/dynamics_model.png)